openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

 #.
 Push configure settings to SwiftStack Swift cluster.

 #.
+Netwerk verification check
+   Please check Fuel network configuration and SwiftStack settings before you deploy the OpenStack environment:

+   #.
+SwiftStack Nodes should able to reach Keystone endpoint (internalURL)
+      on Management network.
+   #.
+Clients should able to reach SwiftStack Nodes over Public network.
+   #.
+All IPs of SwiftStack Nodes (includes Load Balancer) should be skip in Fuel networks.
+   #.
+If you use VLAN, please check VLAN settings on each node

+#.
 Get back to the Fuel Web UI and deploy your OpenStack environment.

 #.
 Once Mirantis OpenStack environment is done, you will see the SwiftStack plugin is also deployed.